footefvtc/BBDN-REST-Demo-CSharp/README.md

 For CRUD, you can enter a string with the operations you wish to perform on the object. for --all, all operations are assumed.
 C = Create, R = Read, U = Update, D = Delete.
 There should be no spaces.
 Ordering doesn't matter, but only CRUD are accepted.
 Any other value is ignored.

 ### Conclusion
 This code will give you the base knowledge you need to interact with the Blackboard Learn REST services using C#.
-For a thorough walkthrough of this code, visit the corresponding Blackboard Help page <a href="https://community.blackboard.com/community/developers/rest" target="_blank">here</a>.
+For a thorough walkthrough of this code, visit the corresponding Community site page <a href="https://community.blackboard.com/docs/DOC-1686" target="_blank">here</a>.